ruby-grape/grape/README.md

   optional :beer
   optional :wine
   optional :juice
-  exactly_one_of :beer, :wine, :juice, message: {exactly_one: "are missing, exactly one parameter is required", mutual_exclusion: "are mutually exclusive, exactly one parameter is required"}
+  exactly_one_of :beer, :wine, :juice, message: { exactly_one: "are missing, exactly one parameter is required", mutual_exclusion: "are mutually exclusive, exactly one parameter is required" }
 end
 ```